Codacy configuration file¶

-Codacy supports configuring certain advanced features through a configuration file:
+Codacy supports configuring certain advanced features through a configuration file, such as:

-Ignoring files globally, for certain categories (duplication or metrics) or for a specific tool
+• Ignoring files globally, for duplication, or a specific tool

-Adding custom extensions to languages, keeping in mind that some tools might not work out of the box with those extensions
+• Adding custom file extensions to languages, keeping in mind that some tools might not work out of the box with those extensions

 Note

-- If a Codacy configuration file exists in your repository, the Ignored Files settings in the Codacy UI don't apply.
+• If a Codacy configuration file exists in your repository, the Ignored files settings defined on the Codacy UI don't apply and you must ignore files using the configuration file instead.

 To use a Codacy configuration file: